ilee38/synapbox-assignment/README.md

 python app.py
 ```

+Once the application is running, you can make requests to `http://localhost:3001/api/<end-point>`

-- To stop the app, press Ctrl-C
+*To stop the app, press Ctrl-C*